Best daily deals

 The Charge 5’s passive radiators are well protected.

 The JBL Charge 5 is roughly the shape and approximate weight of a football.
 The unit is wrapped in durable fabric, with silicon bumpers on the side protecting its passive radiators.
-Rubberized silicon strips are also found on the bottom of the enclosure, keeping it in place while you crank up your tunes.
-Safe to say, the Charge 5 is ready for your next beach day or weekend camping trip.
+Rubberized silicone strips are also found on the bottom of the enclosure, keeping it in place while you crank up your tunes.
+Combined with an IP67 protection rating, making this speaker both dust-proof and water-proof, it’s safe to say that the Charge 5 is ready for your next beach day or weekend camping trip, thanks to its rugged build.

 JBL Charge 5 speaker in hand, showing its USB-C connection port.